optimys Short Stem and vitamys Monoblock Cup: Best Results of All Hip Implants

 optimys and vitamys: Revolutionary Implants in Modern Endoprosthetics

-Advances in endoprosthetics have significantly improved the quality of life for patients with hip joint diseases.
+The advances in endoprosthetics have enabled patients with hip joint diseases a significant improvement in quality of life.
 Among the latest developments, the optimys short stem and the vitamys monoblock cup stand out.
-These implants set new standards in terms of functionality, durability, and freedom from complications.
-Combined with minimally invasive approaches like the AMIS or ALMIS method, they achieve the lowest revision rates and complications worldwide.
+These implants set new standards regarding functionality, durability and freedom from complications.
+Combined with minimally invasive approaches such as the AMIS- or ALMIS method, they achieve the lowest revision rates and complications worldwide.

 What makes the optimys stem so special?